 Stage 1: Solvency

-Profit or savings come in once you're able to keep your expenses down to less than what you're earning.
 Solvency is the first step in the surviving phase.
 In this stage, you're able to meet all of your financial commitments, pay all your bills, and you don't rely on someone or something to help you cover your expenses.
-You still have loans, but you're not adding anything new and more importantly, you can meet your payments every month.
+You may still have loans, but you're not adding anything new and more importantly, you can meet your payments every month.

 At this stage, it's still perfectly acceptable and normal to have some significant debts.
 You might still be paying your student loan, or you might have a mortgage to settle every month, but you've paid off most of your consumer debt (i.e. credit card debt) and there's no need to get into more significant debt.